 Save all your valuable photos, videos, music and files on our ready-to-go, high-performance NAS solutions for secure access to them from anywhere with an internet connection.

 Many people have huge amounts of sentimental photos, videos and even documents.
-This is great, until it all goes wrong and you end up losing all your data, due to having no backup.
-You can, either spend loads of money "trying" to recover the data or contact everyone you know to see if they have a copy, but if either of these options fail, you end up with a very heart aching moment.
-This could be prevented, with our simple backup solutions.
+This is great, until it all goes wrong and you end up losing all your data due to having no backup.
+You can either spend loads of money “trying” to recover the data or contact everyone you know to see if they have a copy.
+If either of these options fail then you end up with a very heart aching moment.
+Losing everything can be prevented with our simple backup solutions.

 A NAS is a centralised backup storage solution for your home or office known as a Network Attached Storage (NAS).
 Network Attached Storage solutions are hard disk storage devices which you can connect to your home or office network.
 They enable multiple devices in a network to share the same storage space at once.
-Access to the NAS device is over a network rather than being directly connected to the computer or device.
-The NAS is assigned an IP address and are accessed by clients (PCs, Laptops, Tablets or Phones) via a server that acts as a gateway to the data (this server is within the NAS device and hence NAS devices are often referred to as NAS servers).
+The NAS device is connected via a network rather than being directly connected to the computer or device.
+The NAS is assigned an IP address and are accessed by client’s (PCs, Laptops, Tablets or Phones) via a server that acts as a gateway to the data (this server is within the NAS device and hence NAS devices are often referred to as NAS servers).